foreachthing/Slic3rConfigPrettyPrint/README.md

 Prints the a Configuration-Report of a GCode File sliced with Slic3r

 ## REQUIRED
-pdflatex (tested with TexLive 2018) or similar.
+pdflatex (tested with TexLive 2018 and MikTex 2.9) or similar.
 Make adjustments in the script accordingly:
 ```
 def runLaTeX():
  ...